reybalgs/acc-entrylist-generator/README.md

 ### Reversing the grid order

 Reverse grids are a really popular option for many leagues.
 Why make it hard for yourself, the organizer?
-Reverse the resulting entrylist with the `-r` flag so you can get an instant
+Reverse the resulting entrylist with the `-r` flag so you can get an instant reversed grid. **NOTE:** Currently this only works to reverse the entire grid.

 ### Shuffling the grid